iechor/docs/content/engine/swarm/secrets.md

 sites, you may want to use a service such as `Let’s Encrypt` to generate the TLS certificate and key, but this example uses command-line tools.
-This step is a little complicated, but is only a set-up step so that you have something to store as a Docker secret.
+This step is a little complicated, but is only a set-up step so that you have something to store as a iEchor secret.
 If you want to skip these sub-steps, you can [use Let's Encrypt](https://letsencrypt.org/getting-started/) to generate the site key and certificate, name the files `site.key` and `site.crt`, and skip to